intel/ai-reference-models/quickstart/language_modeling/tensorflow/bert_large/inference/cpu/README_DEV_CAT.md

    <tbody>
       <tr>
          <td>inference_realtime.sh</td>
-         <td>Runs multi instance realtime inference for BERT large (SQuAD) using 4 cores per instance with batch size 1 ( for precisions: fp32, int8, bfloat16).
+         <td>Runs multi instance realtime inference for BERT large (SQuAD) using 4 cores per instance with batch size 1 ( for precisions: fp32, int8, bfloat16 and bfloat32) to compute latency.
 Waits for all instances to complete, then prints a summarized throughput value.</td>
       </tr>
       <tr>
         <td>inference_realtime_weight_sharing.sh</td>
-        <td>Runs multi instance realtime inference with weight sharing for BERT large (SQuAD) using 4 cores per instance with batch size 1 ( for precisions: fp32, int8, bfloat16).
+        <td>Runs multi instance realtime inference with weight sharing for BERT large (SQuAD) using 4 cores per instance with batch size 1 ( for precisions: fp32, int8, bfloat16 and bfloat32) to compute latency for weight sharing.
 Waits for all instances to complete, then prints a summarized throughput value.</td>
       </tr>
       <tr>
          <td>inference_throughput.sh</td>
-         <td>Runs multi instance batch inference for BERT large (SQuAD) using 1 instance per socket with batch size 128 (for precisions: fp32, int8 or bfloat16).
+         <td>Runs multi instance batch inference for BERT large (SQuAD) using 1 instance per socket with batch size 128 (for precisions: fp32, int8 or bfloat16) to compute throughput.
 Waits for all instances to complete, then prints a summarized throughput value.</td>
       </tr>
       <tr>
          <td>accuracy.sh</td>
-         <td>Measures BERT large (SQuAD) inference accuracy for the specified precision (fp32, int8 or bfloat16) with batch size 56.</td>
+         <td>Measures BERT large (SQuAD) inference accuracy for the specified precision (fp32, int8 or bfloat16 and bfloat32).</td>
       </tr>
    </tbody>
 </table>